Damir2307/DB3_project/README.md

 ## Relational Algebra operators RA linear expression and its RA tree
 RA linear expression and its RA tree for 7 queries stored in the <a href="https://github.com/Damir2307/DB3_project/tree/main/RA">RA</a> folder.

+##Calculating true cardinalities and plan evaluation
+All txt files stored in the <a href="https://github.com/Damir2307/DB3_project/tree/main/TC_PE">RA</a> folder